GDPR claims its first victims: U.S. newspapers

 — Benoit SALLES (@infestedgrunt) May 25, 2018

+While these two groups took the most extreme measures, USA Today re-directed readers in Europe to a new site (https://eu.usatoday.com/) that is a limited of news stories and no advertising.

+GateHouse Media also appeared to be blocking European IP addresses at some newspapers.

 Today The General Data Protection Regulation or GDPR goes into effect, a new set of rules intended to give European Union residents more control over their personal data.
 The rules were adopted in April 2016, giving companies two years to prepare.
-In recent days and weeks, most people in the EU have likely had their email inboxes flooded with emails requesting they re-opt into various services.
+In recent days and weeks, most people have likely had their email inboxes flooded with emails requesting they re-opt in to various services.

-The rules require more express consent to allow collection of personal data and include the possibility of fines up to 4 percent of a company’s global revenue.
+The rules require more express consent to allow for collection of personal data and include the possibility of fines up to 4 percent of a company’s global revenue.